Thomas Holland, 1st Earl of Kent: Early life

 He was from a gentry family in Upholland, Lancashire.
-He was a son of Robert de Holland, 1st Baron Holand and Maud la Zouche.
+Thomas was a son of Robert de Holland, 1st Baron Holand and Maud la Zouche.
 One of his brothers was Otho Holand, who was also made a Knight of the Garter.

 Military career

 In his early military career, he fought in Flanders.
 He was engaged, in 1340, in the English expedition into Flanders and sent, two years later, with Sir John D'Artevelle to Bayonne, to defend the Gascon frontier against the French.
 In 1343, he was again on service in France.

 In 1346, he attended King Edward III into Normandy in the immediate retinue of the Earl of Warwick; and, at the taking of Caen, the Count of Eu and Guînes, Constable of France, and the Count De Tancarville surrendered themselves to him as prisoners.

 According to chronicler Jean le Bel, they recognized Sir Thomas and his knights from earlier military campaigns on the continent during which they had traveled and fought side by side.
 Allegedly they shouted to him and his companions from the gatehouse window:

 "Ah!
 In God's name, sir knights, come up here and save us from those pitiless men who'll kill us like all the others if they catch us!"

 After securing the prisoners, Sir Thomas and the remainder of his retinue then allegedly returned to the fray, attempting to prevent further violence and protect the women and girls of the captured town.